The Alpenglow 100

 • Super comfy race tees, male & female specific, for all runners in all distances.

-• High quality finisher’s medals for all distances
+• Custom locally-produced finisher’s medals for all distances

 • Beautiful custom locally produced podium awards top three male & female in each distance, along with first non-binary in each distance